Walk through Paintings: Egocentric World Models from Internet Priors: Structural Consistency Score

 \section{Structural Consistency Score}

 Existing action-conditioned video generation models are typically evaluated using perceptual similarity metrics such as LPIPS~\cite{zhang2018unreasonable} or DreamSim~\cite{fu2023dreamsim}, computed between the generated and ground-truth frames~\cite{bar2025navigation}.
 While effective for measuring visual fidelity, these metrics were designed to capture semantic similarity between object-centric images, not structural alignment in complex scenes.
 As shown in Figure~\ref{fig:metric}, two model predictions can achieve similar perceptual similarity scores despite very different action-following behavior.
-Moreover, applying per-frame similarity metrics to long-horizon navigation ignores the inherent stochasticity of future outcomes: early in a trajectory, a model can meaningfully reconstruct the ground truth, but as the agent moves farther, multiple plausible futures emerge.
+Moreover, applying per-frame similarity metrics to long-horizon navigation ignores the inherent stochasticity of the problem: early in a trajectory, a model can meaningfully reconstruct the ground truth, but as the agent moves further, multiple plausible futures emerge.

-To address these limitations and accurately evaluate action following, we introduce a new metric called \textbf{SCS} (\textbf{S}tructural \textbf{C}onsistency \textbf{S}core).
+To address these limitations and accurately evaluate action following, we \textit{augment} the existing appearance-centric metrics with \textbf{S}tructural \textbf{C}onsistency \textbf{S}core (\textbf{SCS}).
 To compute SCS, we first trim each evaluation sequence to exclude frames containing only novel regions unseen in the initial observation, since structural correspondence is ill-defined there.
 We detect this transition automatically using the dense point tracking method of Harley et al.~\cite{harley2025alltracker}, to identify when all points visible in the first frame have left the field of view.

-For the remaining frames, we manually mark key scene structures — static objects whose apparent motion stems solely from the agent’s ego-motion (e.g., buildings, trees, furniture).
-Restricting evaluation to passive objects reduces ambiguity and allows us to leverage recent foundational models for video object segmentation, such as SAM2~\cite{ravi2024sam}, which is robust to the artifacts in generated videos.
-Each selected object is annotated via sparse point clicks and tracked through both ground-truth and predicted sequences.
+For the remaining frames, we select key scene structures — passive objects whose apparent motion stems solely from the agent’s actions (\eg, buildings, trees, or objects manipulated by the robot).
+Restricting evaluation to passive objects reduces ambiguity and allows us to leverage recent foundational models for video object segmentation~\cite{ravi2024sam,carion2025sam}, which, as we show in Section~\ref{sec:Actfollow}, are robust to the artifacts in generated videos.
+Each selected object is annotated either via sparse point clicks, or via natural language queries (see Section~\ref{sec:Actfollow} for details), and tracked through both ground-truth and predicted sequences.

 The final Structural Consistency Score is obtained by averaging mask IoU~\cite{everingham2010pascal} across all $T$ frames and $N$ tracked objects:

 where $\mathcal{M}_{\text{pred}}^{(t,j)}$ and $\mathcal{M}_{\text{gt}}^{(t,j)}$ are the binary masks of object $j$ at frame $t$ in the predicted and ground-truth videos, respectively.
 Higher SCS values indicate stronger structural alignment between the predicted and ground-truth sequences.